disha-satpute/MySQL/mysql_info.md

-<center> What is Database ?</center>
+## What is Database ?

-Database : It is organized collection of data so that it can be easily accessed.
+Database : It is organized collection of data so that it can be easily accessed.<br>
 To manage this databases , DBMS (database management system) is used.

 Types of DBMS :